 Senato della Repubblica

 Ufficio Valutazione Impatto

 Impact Assessment Office

 FOCUS

-Present arms!
+In Defence of the Country

 From conscripts to military professionals: How is the new model of the Italian Armed Forces working?

 July 2018

 In 2018 Italy is taking part in 35 operations in 22 nations on three continents, with a maximum deployment of 8,000 troops and an average of 6,400, including police forces.
-Since 2001, the main task of our armed forces - in accordance with the guidelines of the Defence "White Paper" - has moved from the defence of national borders to international peace-keeping and peace-enforcing missions.
+Alongside the defence of national borders, the 2001 New Forces for a New Century strategic paper made of international peace-keeping and peace-enforcing missions the core task of the Italian armed forces.

-This is a revolution.
-Foreshadowed, in 2000, by the choice to abandon compulsory conscription and migrate, after 144 years, to a leaner military model (from 265.000 men and women to 190,000) entirely composed of professionals.
+A change foreshadowed, in 2000, by the choice to abandon compulsory conscription and migrate, after 144 years, to a leaner military model (from 265.000 men and women to 190,000) entirely composed of professionals.
 But has the farewell to conscript soldiers worked?
-The crisis that exploded in 2008 and the rise in personnel costs have placed Defence in difficulty.
+The crisis that exploded in 2008 has significantly affected the implementation of the reform.
 And between reductions in personnel (expected to number no more than 150,000 by 2024), the ageing of the volunteers in service and severe cuts in spending and investment, even the commitment of troops abroad seems destined no longer to reach the levels of the early 2000.

 The Starting Point

 Law no. 331 of 2000 redrew the Armed Forces, marking the move to a professional model.
 From 1 January 2005 compulsory military service, established in 1861 with the Unification of Italy and confirmed by Article 52 of the Constitution ("the sacred duty of the citizen") was suspended.

 28.171

 (11%)

 Officers

 Warrant officers

-69.814

-(26%)

 Sergeants

 Voluntary enlisted personnel

 Conscripts

 45.286 (17%)

 Figure 1.
 Composition of military personnel (total: Army, Navy, Air Force) in 2000

 Source: Ministry of Defence - Additional Notes on Forecasts

 Analysis

 In 2000, the year the law on the suspension of compulsory military service and the transition to a professional model was approved, the Italian armed forces consisted of about 265,000 men, 44% of whom were conscripts.

-In addition to the officers, 85 per cent of them in effective permanent service (SPE), and the non-commissioned officers, all of whom were professionals, the enlisted troops already included a large number of volunteers (men and women): 13,658 for an indefinite period and 31,628 who had signed on for shorter periods.
+In addition to the officers (85 per cent of them in effective permanent service-SPE), and the non-commissioned officers (all of whom were professionals), the enlisted troops already included a large number of volunteers (men and women): 13,658 for an indefinite period and 31,628 who had signed on for shorter periods.

 In 2001 Legislative Decree no. 215 established the goal to be achieved by 2021: total military personnel of 190,000 made up of

 - 22,250 officers

 - 63,947 non-commissioned officers (7,578 adjutants, 17,637 warrant officers and 38,532 sergeants)

 - 103,803 enlisted troops (about 70% in permanent service and 30% for fixed terms).